 - How the Buy Box works

-Rather, this company deserves special attention because they have analyzed millions of transactions to better understand the buy box, and they are the source for some of the material presented in this chapter.
+Later in chapter 15, we recommend some software tools you can use to reprice your products, but we’d like to mention one of them now: Feedvisor.
+We have no financial connection to Feedvisor, but we believe their tool deserves special attention because they have analyzed millions of transactions to better understand the Buy Box, and they are the source for some of the material presented in this chapter.

-We’re impressed with their research and recommend that you read their “Buy Box Bible” in additional to watching our course materials.
-We’ve included a link to it in our Additional Resources below.
+We’re impressed with their research and recommend that you read their “Buy Box Bible” in additional to following this course.

 Competition: Direct & Indirect

 There are two categories of sellers on Amazon:

 - Amazon Retail (that’s Amazon itself who sells many products)

 - Third-party sellers (like you, who use the Amazon marketplace to sell products)